lmaccherone/documentdb-utils/README.md

 * expandSproc functionality allows you to "require" npm modules from within your stored procedures as well as DRY for utility functions in your sprocs

-* loadSprocs automatically expands and loads every sproc in a directory to a list of collections
+* loadSprocs/loadUDFs automatically expands and loads every sproc/UDF in a directory to a list of collections

 * countDocuments, createSpecificDocuments, createVariedDocuments, deleteSomeDocuments, updateSomeDocuments sprocs to use as-is or as a starting point for your own sprocs